Pontius Pilate's wife: In film and television

+Majel Coleman plays Pilate's wife, identified at Proculla, in Cecil B. DeMille's silent production of The King of Kings (1927).

-The earliest depiction of Pilate's wife, Claudia Procula, is in the French film Golgotha (Julian Duvivier, 1935) and she is played by Edwige Feuillère.
+In the French film Golgotha (Julian Duvivier, 1935), Golgotha Pilate's wife, Claudia Procula, is played by Edwige Feuillère.

 On television, Pilate's wife was played by Joan Leslie in the 1951 Family Theater episode "Hill Number One" (also starring James Dean as John the Apostle), and by Geraldine Fitzgerald in the 1952 Studio One episode "Pontius Pilate" (where Procula is depicted as half-Jewish, and is brought before Pilate as a Christian rebel herself, fifteen years after Jesus' death).

 Cinematic appearances for the character include the film Day of Triumph (1954, played by Barbara Billingsley), the film King of Kings (1961, played by Viveca Lindfors—in which the character is identified as the daughter of the Emperor Tiberius), the Italian film Ponzio Pilato (1962, played by Jeanne Crain) and the epic The Greatest Story Ever Told (1965, played by Angela Lansbury).
 Also, Marjorie Lord performed the role of Claudia Procula on stage in 1963.

 John Cleese played her in Monty Python's Life of Brian (1979).
 Hope Lange played Pontius Pilate's wife in the 1980 made-for-television film The Day Christ Died.
 The character is also depicted in the film The Inquiry (1986) in which she is played by Phyllis Logan, as well as in that film's 2006 remake, played by Anna Kanakis.

 In The Passion of the Christ (2004), she is known as Claudia Procles (and played by Claudia Gerini).
 In this film, Claudia succeeds in convincing Pilate not to pass judgment personally condemning Jesus, but fails in her effort to lobby him to directly save Jesus, and consoles Jesus' mother Mary and Mary Magdalene as she hands them towels to clean up the blood from his scourging.

 Pilate's wife is featured in the 2008 TV serial The Passion, played by Esther Hall, and in the 2013 miniseries The Bible, portrayed by Louise Delamere.
 Delamere reprised her role in 2014's Son of God.

 Joanne Whalley portrayed Pilate's wife in the 2015 series A.D.
 The Bible Continues.

+Sarah J Bartholomew portrayed Pilate's wife 'Claudia' in The Chosen from season 3 onward.

+In the Brazilian telenovela Jesus, she was portrayed by Larissa Maciel.

+In Dutch annual television passion play The Passion the character Claudia Procula was introduced in the 2023 edition, portrayed by actress and writer Nhung Dam.
+The character did not return in later editions.